TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

     assert artist.latitude == 51.75436293
 ```

-With these two tests we ensure that out model can be initialized with the correct values and that can be created from a dictionary.
+With these two tests we ensure that our model can be initialized with the correct values and that can be created from a dictionary.
 In this first version all the parameters of the model are required.
 Later we could want to make some of them optional, and in that case we will have to add the relevant tests.

-For the sake of simplicity I am not considering possible issues/features like accepting parameters in string and number form.

 Now let's write the `StorageRoom` class in the `rentomatic/domain/storageroom.py` file.
 Do not forget to create the `__init__.py` file in the subdirectories of the project, otherwise Python will not be able to import the modules.